-A Wilmington motor vehicle collision between a sport utility vehicle and an 18-wheeler truck on Wednesday, June 20, resulted in no serious injuries to either driver.
+A Wilmington auto accident between a sport utility vehicle and an 18-wheeler truck on Wednesday, June 20, resulted in no serious injuries to either driver.

 The 18-wheeler was carrying a cement bridge railing.
 At the time of the incident, it had been making a slow left turn from Burnett Boulevard onto Shipyard Boulevard.
 All other traffic had stopped to accommodate the turn, but the SUV plowed through the intersection and under the truck.
 The Ford Explorer ended up wedged under the concrete beam loaded on the truck, flattening the upper portion of the vehicle.

 According to New Hanover County Dispatch, the collision was reported to emergency responders around 2:30 p.m.
 Dispatchers told reporters that an employee at the State Port saw the Wilmington auto accident on a surveillance camera.

 The driver of the SUV, Jonathan Hodges, 25, was taken to New Hanover Regional Medical Center for a checkup, even though his injuries were limited to minor scratches.